Seward Street Slides

 The Verdict

-"Two long concrete slides built into a steep hillside in 1973, designed by 14-year-old Kim Clark, who won a design competition organized by sculptor Ruth Asawa.
-The park opened after a decade of neighborhood resistance, including a 1966 sit-in.
-Grab cardboard from the pile at the bottom.
-Free, Tuesday through Sunday 10am to 5pm at 70 Corwin Street."
+"Two concrete slides on a hillside since 1973, designed by 14 year old Kim Clark, winner of a design contest organized by sculptor Ruth Asawa.
+The park followed a decade of neighborhood resistance to development, including a 1966 occupation.
+Bring cardboard to ride on.
+Free, Tuesday through Sunday, 10am to 5pm."

 What you need to know